Toenail fungus is a really nasty condition.

 Because of all of that, a lot of people are willing to try home remedies.
 The patients are willing to try solutions such as hydrogen peroxide for toenail fungus.

 How good is hydrogen peroxide for toenail fungus?

-Given that hydrogen peroxide is regarded as a home remedy, there are a lot of people who are questioning its efficiency.
+Given that hydrogen peroxide (or H2O2) is regarded as a home remedy, there are a lot of people who are questioning its efficiency.
 This isn't really surprising as there is nothing better than the traditional oral drugs.
 However, as mentioned before, these medicines will not always work.